ChondroFiller: A Non-Surgical Collagen Injection for Joint Preservation

 ChondroFiller is not a cure for arthritis and does not reverse joint degeneration or regrow a new joint surface.
 It is intended to support joint preservation and ease symptoms, not to replace the joint's natural cartilage.

 It will not be right for everyone.
 Results depend on the individual joint, the degree of wear and overall health, and benefits cannot be guaranteed.
-Some people may be better suited to other treatments, particularly in severe, advanced arthritis.
+Some people may be better suited to other treatments, particularly in severe or advanced arthritis.

 Speaking to a Specialist

 If you are living with joint pain from osteoarthritis or cartilage wear, a specialist assessment is the best starting point.
-At the London Cartilage Clinic, Professor Paul Lee reviews your history, examines the joint and uses imaging to advise whether the ChondroFiller injection — or another option — may suit you, with clear and realistic expectations.
+At the London Cartilage Clinic, a clinician reviews your history, examines the joint and uses imaging to advise whether the ChondroFiller injection — or another option, including the Liquid Cartilage surgical protocol — may suit you, with clear and realistic expectations.

 ChondroFiller is one of several tools for managing joint pain and supporting joint health; the right choice depends on your individual circumstances, which is why personalised, evidence-based advice matters.